girlscript/winter-of-contributing/JavaScript/Topics/5.Syntax/Variable_Initialization/README.md

-# Difference between const, var and let
+# Difference between var, let & const
 There are 3 ways to declare a JavaScript variable:

 - Using `var`